n7st/netsplit.uk/content/posts/2019/02/13/configuring_proxmox.md

    `certbot` look good, too).
 4. Disable password authentication over SSH and use key authentication instead.

-### Disabling the enterprise apt repository
+### Disabling the enterprise APT repository

 Unless you have a Proxmox subscription, `apt` will fail with an exit code of 100.
-This is because it is trying to read from the subscription-only enterprise apt repository.
+This is because it is trying to read from the subscription-only enterprise APT repository.

 Comment out the only line in `/etc/apt/sources.list.d/pve-enterprise.list` and